 The objective of this paper is to test the hypothesis of recent work suggesting the interpretations of Herman et al. (2013) contain a bias.
 We test this hypothesis by conducting a complete error analysis of the method of Herman et al. (2013).

-90 The current manuscript is structured into three main parts.
-First, we provide a review of concepts associated with bias and resolution inherent to thermochronometry, as well as to methods of data treatment, including the method proposed by Herman et al., (2013) and Fox et al., (2014) (Sections 2 and 3).
+The current paper is structured into three main parts.
+First, we provide a review of concepts associated with bias and resolution inherent to thermochronometry as well as to methods of data treatment, including the method proposed by Herman et al. (2013) and Fox et al. (2014) (Sects.
+2 and 3).
 This is necessary to explain potential sources of error and how to test for them.
-Second, we conduct a series of tests based on synthetic data and a specified, therefore known, erosion rate history in order to isolate and identify the sources and magnitude of errors (Section 4).
-Third, we conduct an interpretation and assessment

-95 of selected examples from the original Herman et al. (2013) results in order to explain which data were responsible for resolving the various erosion rate histories, and how these were averaged in space and time (Section 5).
+Second, we conduct a series of tests based on synthetic data and a specified and therefore known erosion rate history in order to isolate and identify the sources and magnitudes of errors (Sect.
+4).
+Third, we conduct an interpretation and assessment of selected examples from the original Herman et al. (2013) results in order to explain which data were responsible for resolving the various erosion rate histories and how these were averaged in space and time (Sect.
+5).
 Finally, we review the analysis of Schildgen et al. (2018) to identify the source of discrepancies between their results and the findings of this paper.
 We determine that Schildgen et al. (2018) made a series of self-reinforcing errors that combined to create the appearance of a widespread bias in the original analysis of Herman et al. (2013) that does not exist.